seinecle/mk99/src/main/asciidoc/subdir/localisation_temp_common.md

 For example, the table above could not be queried for "get all customers living in a 10 miles radius around Rotterdam".

 //ST: !
-So how to store geospatial data in a way that makes it easy to retrieve?
+So how to store ((geospatial data)) in a way that makes it easy to retrieve?

 //ST: !
-==== b.
+=== b.
 Solutions to store and retrieve geospatial data

 //ST: !
 1. SQL solutions

 Even if SQL does not perform well on geospatial data "out of the box", extra modules have been developed to deal with it.